Leica M10 vs Panasonic FZ1000 II

 The M10 can be obtained in two different colors (black, silver), while the FZ1000 II is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 II is notably larger (19 percent) than the Leica M10.
-In this context, it is worth noting that neither the M10 nor the FZ1000 II are weather-sealed.
+It is worth mentioning in this context that the M10 is splash and dust resistant, while the FZ1000 II does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FZ1000 II has a lens built in, whereas the M10 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the M10 and their specifications in the Leica M Lens Catalog.